mna/0value/posts/build a blog engine in Go without breaking a sweat (part I).md

 ---
 Author: Martin Angers
-Title: Build a blog engine in Go without breaking a sweat
+Title: Build a blog engine in Go without breaking a sweat (part I)
 Description:
 Date: 2013-07-15
 Lang: en
 ---

-# Build a blog engine in Go without breaking a sweat
+# Build a blog engine in Go without breaking a sweat (part I)

 I built a static blog generator in Go.
 It's called [trofaf][1] because that's its name.
 Get this: it takes markdown files, reads some YAML front matter, and generates good ol' HTML files.
 Yeah, pretty revolutionary.
 I can already smell the Nobel.
 Anyway, the goal of this post is not to brag about the novelty of the thing, but to show how easy it is to get this done with Go's rich standard library and some fine userland packages.